mongodb-ps/ce-docker-mongodb-enterprise/README.md

 ./clean.sh
 ```

-Tips:
-1. After restarting docker service, the IP addresses may change which may confuse OM and cause monitoring issues.
-Go to More->Host Mappings and clear all mappings can resolve the issue.

 ### Known Issues

 1. Ops Manager requires at least 4GB to start (recommended 6GB).
 Adjust RAM limit in `Settings->Resources->Advanced` accordingly if necessary.